A Top-Producer Becomes the Role Model She Never Had

 Can Daisy Lopez-Cid mentor an entire industry?
-As NAHREP President-Elect she’s ready to do just that.
+As NAHREP President she’s ready to do just that.

 When Daisy Lopez-Cid was growing up in Brooklyn, N.Y., she never thought much about going to college or having a professional career.
 The daughter of a working-class Puerto Rican family, Lopez-Cid felt like those aspirations were unattainable pipe dreams – especially when she had few Hispanic role models to look up to.